-Her professional experience ranges from clinical pediatrics and adolescent medicine to field research, epidemiology, emergency humanitarian assistance and public health and human rights program development and evaluation.
-In addition to domestic work, Professor Rivin has field experience in China, Cambodia, Haiti, Indonesia, Israel, Nepal, the Philippines, Puerto Rico, Sri Lanka, Vietnam and Tajikistan.
-She has consulted with Ministries of Health, large governmental and international organizations, such as the U.S. Agency for International Development, the World Health Organization, and various non-governmental organizations.
+Dr. Rivin's professional experience ranges from clinical pediatrics and adolescent medicine to clinical trials; epidemiology; emergency humanitarian assistance; public health and human rights program development and evaluation; and bioethics institutional capacity building.
+In addition to domestic work, Professor Rivin has field experience in Cambodia, Haiti, India, Indonesia, Myanmar, Israel, Nepal, People's Republic of China, the Philippines, Puerto Rico, Sri Lanka, Vietnam, Taiwan, Tajikistan and Yemen.